polterguy/phosphorusfive/plugins/p5.web/README.md

       innerValue:Element no 1
       style:"background-color:LightGreen;"
       onclick
-        sys42.windows.info-tip:Widget 1 was clicked
+        micro.windows.info:Widget 1 was clicked
     literal
       element:li
       innerValue:Element no 2
       style:"background-color:LightBlue;"
       onclick
-        sys42.windows.info-tip:Widget 2 was clicked
+        micro.windows.info:Widget 2 was clicked
 ```

-You can also of course create container widgets that have container widgets as their children widgets, as deeply as you see fit for your personal needs.
+You can also of course create container widgets that have container widgets as their children widgets, as deeply as you wish.

 ### Void widgets

 The void widget is useful for HTML elements that have neither content nor children widgets.
-Some examples are the HTML "br" element, "input" elements,
+Some examples are the HTML _"br"_ element, _"input"_ elements,
-and "hr" elements.
+and _"hr"_ elements.
 These HTML elements are characterized by that they completely lack content.
 They are often used to create HTML form elements,
 such as is given an example of below.